lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 release_bundle(project)
 ```

-The first implementation can recompute everything.
-The important part is
+The Phase 6B/6C implementation may recompute everything while recording and
-recording dependencies now so a later cache does not guess.
+shadow-checking dependencies.
+Roadmap Phase 8.5 is the explicit transition to a
+persistent `CompilerSession`, conservative red/green invalidation, a local
+content-addressed store, and cached codegen units after the external-validation
+gate returns GO.

 The intended shape is query-first: each compiler fact has a named key, stable
 inputs, and declared dependencies.
 This borrows the useful discipline from
 query-based compilers without committing Concrete to a caching framework before
 the pass boundaries and diagnostics are stable.
+Phase 8.5 starts coarse—file,
+module, function/SCC, mono instance, codegen unit, project—and narrows only when
+dependency-completeness gates justify it.
+A missing reuse opportunity is
+acceptable; a stale semantic hit is not.

+All commands are demand sets over the same queries. `check` should not build
+objects; `audit` and `prove` should not reconstruct a private frontend; LSP
+should not own a second cache.
+Serialized cache bytes cross an
+`UntrustedCached* -> validate -> compiler_validated artifact` boundary and a hit
+preserves, never strengthens, the artifact's evidence class.

 ## Deterministic Replay